Banayoyo

-Settlements in the municipality are mostly established along the roads and in the areas near the people's sources of livelihood.
-With limited economic opportunities in the municipality, some residents of the town have also left their town to seek higher education, better employment opportunities, better opportunities for trade and commerce not only to other more developed areas in the country but even abroad.
+Settlements in the municipality are mostly established along the roads and in areas near the people's sources of livelihood.
+With limited economic opportunities in the municipality, some residents of the town have gone to seek higher education, better employment opportunities, and better opportunities for trade and commerce not only in other more developed areas in the country but even abroad.

 Etymology

-The municipality of Banayoyo was originally called “Bacsayan”.
-How it got its present name could be recounted by the following story: in the eastern part of Poblacion, there was a big tree, which was called “Banayoyo”.
-The people built a “Dap-ay” under the shady branches of the big tree, where the old folks held their meetings and settled any disputes or criminal acts committed by the barangay folks.
-After every bountiful harvest, the people gathered around the “Banayoyo” tree and offered their thanksgiving in a festivity called “Kaniaw”, the rituals lasting for three days.
+The municipality of Banayoyo was originally called "Bacsayan".
+According to legend, in the eastern part of Poblacion, there was a big tree, which was called "Banayoyo".
+The people built a "Dap-ay" under the shady branches of the big tree, where the old folks held their meetings and settled any disputes or criminal acts committed by the barangay folks.
+After every bountiful harvest, the people gathered around the “Banayoyo” tree and offered their thanksgiving in a festivity called “Kaniaw”, with rituals lasting for three days.

-Due to old age, the big “Banayoyo” tree died.
+Due to old age, the big "Banayoyo" tree died.
 The death of the big tree brought famine and drought.
-The calamity prompted the older folks to gather in the “Dap-ay” and decided to change the name of the community.
-The people thought of a name so that the big “Banayoyo” tree will always be remembered, and called the place “Banayoyo” instead of “Bacsayan”.
+The calamity prompted the older folks to gather in the "Dap-ay" and change the name of the community.
+The people thought of a name so that the big "Banayoyo" tree will always be remembered, and called the place "Banayoyo" instead of "Bacsayan".

 History

 Creation of the municipality

 In its earliest stage, Banayoyo was a “rancheria” (or a pasture land under the Spanish regime).
-But as more people from the highlands of Abra called “Tinguians” came to settle, it developed into a small community.
+But as more people from the highlands of Abra called "Tinguians" came to settle, it developed into a small community.

-Before Banayoyo became a township, during the 18th century, it was part of the now municicpalities of Candon and Santiago.
-Reliable sources indicate that lands existing in the southern part of the town, particularly from Barangay Cadanglaan in the south-west to the Barangay Lopez in the Southeast, were registered in the local civil registrar at Candon, while lands in the northern part were also registered in the local civil registrar at Santiago before they were given new declarations by the local civil registrar of Banayoyo.
-It was only in the year 1907 when Banayoyo gained its township, separating itself from Candon and Santiago.
-In 1912, it became a Municipality under Ilocos Sur Province.
+Before Banayoyo became a separate township, during the 18th century, it was part of the municipalities of Candon and Santiago.
+Sources indicate that lands existing in the southern part of the town, particularly from Barangay Cadanglaan in the southwest to the Barangay Lopez in the southeast, were registered in the civil registrar at Candon, while lands in the northern part were also registered in the registrar at Santiago before they were given new declarations by the registrar of Banayoyo.
+It was only in 1907 when Banayoyo was established as a town that was separate from Candon and Santiago.
+In 1912, it became a Municipality under Ilocos Sur.